sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 20122
 ^^^^^

-:Message: Could not parse the configuration file. %(details)s
+:Message: Failed to %(operation)s for "%(path)s" . %(details)s
 :Groups: operational, process, failure, failure-high
-:From version: 1.6.0
+:From version: 2.1.0
-:To version: 3.4.0
 :Description: None
+:Data:
+  :details: More details about the error.

+  :operation: Action that failed.

+  :path: Path associated with the failure.